Areas of Expertise: Animal and environmental biology

 Thomas is an ecologist/behavioural ecologist whose research interests include invertebrate community ecology, conservation, pollinator behaviour, and insect learning.
 One of his key aims is to develop an understanding of how community structure is influenced by individual traits, including behaviour.

-Thomas joined ARU as a senior lecturer in Zoology in 2012 after completing a fellowship (2009-2012), postdoctoral research position (2006-2009) and PhD (2003-2006) at Queen Mary University of London.
+Thomas is an Associate Professor in Zoology.
+He joined ARU as a Senior Lecturer in Zoology in 2012 after completing a fellowship (2009-2012), postdoctoral research position (2006-2009) and PhD (2003-2006) at Queen Mary University of London.
 Prior to that Thomas worked as a Scientific Officer at CABI Bioscience in Egham.

 Since joining ARU Thomas has supported teaching and research in his roles as Course Leader (MSc Animal Behaviour: Applications for Conservation), Director of Research for the former Department of Life Sciences/Biology and is now a Deputy Head of the School of Life Sciences.